manujakau/aws-secret-userdata/README.md

 - Clone the Repository
 - Update the key-pair name parameter in compute.yaml
-- Use "deploy" commandline to deploy each stack.
+- Use "deploy" command-line tool to deploy each stack.
 - Start stack deployment with infra, then secrets and finally compute.

 ```